 Recently, in 2016, we evolved our services again to extend short-term solutions to companies who traditionally purchased machinery.

-Not only did we evolve to provide new and like new machinery – we provided it fast, customized and now under rental terms.
+Not only did we evolve to provide new and plug and play machinery – we provided it fast, customized and now under rental terms.

 Companies with new packaging ideas came to us.
 They got to market faster and seized revenue that before now was unavailable, until now.